Oh no! We may not fully support the browser or device software you are using !

 Use this Self-Employment Tax Calculator to estimate your tax bill or refund.
 Failure to pay taxes correctly over the time you earn side gig income could risk penalties and interest charges come tax time.
 Know the rules.
 Have less risk.

-Let’s be real: due to stay-at-home orders, most people experienced unexpected job changes this year.
-Whether you were furloughed, started a side-gig, worked part-time, started a new business, or even began working from home for all or part of the year.
-All of these changes may affect taxpayers 2020 tax returns and in many different ways.
+Whether you were laid-off, started a side-gig, worked part-time, started a new business, or even began working from home for all or part of the year if you changes to your income or how you earned your income you will most likely see changes.
+All of these changes may affect tax returns in many different ways.

-If the pandemic required you to work from home, you might think you can claim your home office as a deduction on your 2020 tax return.
-Unfortunately, after tax reform passed in 2018, working from home as an employee generally does not qualify for a home office deduction.
+A home office is not deductible if you worked from home and you receive a W-2.
 However, taxpayers who are self-employed may qualify for a home office deduction.
 Keep your office area separate from your family and keep good records of when you use the office.

 If you retired this year, you’ll also have a different tax filing experience this year – perhaps the biggest life change you have had in years or decades.
 Generally, your retirement income is reported on a form 1099-R. Once you choose to start drawing from Social Security, you should receive a form SSA-1099.